splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

   Troubleshoot logs <aws-ts-logs>
   GetMetricStatistics API deprecation notice <aws-api-notice>

-To leverage the benefits of data monitoring across your infrastructure, connect Splunk Observability Cloud to AWS.
+To leverage the benefits of data monitoring across your infrastructure, connect Splunk Observability Cloud to Amazon Web Services (AWS).
 Follow these steps:

 1. Verify the prerequisites.
 2. Plan your integration.